Beati Nicolai: Congaudentes exsultemus

 Ipsam nobis unctionem

 Impetres ad Dominum,

 Hujus festum celebrantes gaudeant per saecula,

 Et coronet eos Christus post vitae curricula!

 Amen dicant omnia!

-Transcription and music file links from Sint-Nicolaasliederen by Henk van Benthem, Kemper Conseil Publishing, 2008.
+Transcription from Sint-Nicolaasliederen by Henk van Benthem, Kemper Conseil Publishing, 2008.

 With appreciation to Luc Vermeulen, Sint-Niklaas, Belgium